SiliconLabs/peripheral_examples_simplicity_sdk/series2/emu/em01_voltage_scaling/readme.txt

 ================================================================================

-Note for Testing on xG27:
+Note for Testing on xG26 and xG27:
-On BRD4194A, VMCU is a 3.3V supply that powers AVDD and IOVDD on xG27.
+On BRD4117A/BRD4194A, VMCU is a 3.3V supply that powers AVDD and IOVDD.
 In the datasheet, current consumption test conditions have AVDD and IOVDD powered by either the DC-DC at 1.8V, an external 1.8V supply, or an external 3.0V supply.
 Due to the design of the radio board, this board does not replicate the datasheet test conditions for current consumption, and the measured value may differ from the datasheet value.

 Note for Testing on xG28:
 On BRD4400C, there is a diversity SPDT switch on the 2.4 GHz radio output that